 There were regular 'resident and relatives' meetings organised by the service.
 An action plan had been developed to address the issues people raised.
 We saw a number of thank you cards written by people's relatives expressing their gratitude for the care provided to people.
-Comments included, "In the last year there have been many improvements at Hillcrest.
-The atmosphere is relaxed, happy and homely.
-We are very happy with the care."
+Comments included, "Thanks for all the support, care and kindness" and "The staff are kind, caring and respectful and have worked so hard".

 People were confident any concerns or complaints they raised would be responded to and action would be taken to address their issue.
-People said they knew how to complain and would speak to staff or the manager if there was anything they were not happy about.
-A relative told us the registered manager had listened to concerns they had raised and was taking action to address them.
+People said they knew how to complain and would speak to staff or the registered manager if there was anything they were not happy about.
+One person told us the registered manager had responded well when they had raised some concerns.
 The service had a complaints procedure, which was provided to people when they moved in and was displayed in the home.